Sukkot is (almost) here…

 Relax, it’s not that kind of chandelier (although you probably can hang those too).

-I’m talking about small decorative chandeliers for a Sukkah like this Etrogim chandelier.
+I’m talking about smaller, decorative chandeliers for a Sukkah.

-As you probably guessed – these chandeliers don’t exactly emit light.
+As you may guessed – these chandeliers don’t exactly emit light.
 They’re purely decorative.

 Light up the Sukkah!

 If you’re planning on inviting guests over for dinner, your Sukkah needs to be “lit” (pun intended).

 Not so fun to sit in the Sukkah in the dark, now is it? (and scary too!)

 There are plenty of cool ways to light up your Sukkah and decorate it at the same time: